shaed-rp/enterprise-dashboard/INSTALLATION.md

 **Installation Complete!**

-Your DealerBuilt Enterprise Dashboard should now be running and accessible at `http://localhost`.
+Your DealerX Enterprise Dashboard should now be running and accessible at `http://localhost`.

 For production deployment, remember to:
 1. Configure HTTPS/SSL